rravikumar11/admissions_prediction/README.md

 Predictive model guessing the admissions percentage at a university given directory and financial aid information, with an RMSE of 10%.
 Part of the capstone for HarvardX's Data Science certification.

+Data sets can be found in the data folder, information on the variables contained within can be found in the dictionaries folder.

 This model uses the following key variables (among many others):

 **GRN4A22:** Average amount of grant and scholarship aid awarded, income level (30,001-48,000), 2017-18.